 The owls, between myths and realities

-Depending on the time of year or country, owls evoke both positive and negative emotions.
-In Greek mythology, the owl is associated with the goddess Athena and evokes wisdom and foresight.
-Later in Europe, or now in some countries, the owls are a source of fear.
-They are considered as fatal birds and sometimes nailed to the doors to ward off the evil eye and protect themselves from witchcraft.
+Depending on the times or countries, owls have aroused antagonistic emotions.
+In Greek mythology, the owl is associated with the goddess Athena and evokes wisdom and clairvoyance.
+Later in Europe, or even today in some countries, owls inspired fear.
 But who are they really?
-A team of researchers from the University of Lausanne has been studying this bird for about 20 years.
-These studies have shown exceptional social behaviour and fodder.
+A team of researchers from the University of Lausanne has been studying the Barn Owl for about twenty years.
+Studies on this owl have shown extraordinary social behaviour and exceptional abilities.

 Discover the fascinating life of these owls through a small exhibition at the Château, and in more depth with the research team on the following dates:

 Come and discover the life and study of the barn owl with biologists from the University of Lausanne.
 They will be there to present this bird unknown to the general public.

 - Special rally “Habitat of the Barn Owl” in the gardens

 - Learn how to determine the age of an egg